Whidbey Island Fundraiser

 for the Essential Needs Program

-keep our neighbors housed • keep them working • help them through emergency
+keeping our neighbors housed • keeping them working • helping them through emergency

-Many of our Whidbey neighbors and friends are struggling from the impacts of the continued pandemic.
-Goosefoot and Whidbey Community Foundation have partnered together to raise funds for the Whidbey Island Essential Needs Program, with a collective community goal to raise $100,000 by July 15 to provide direct relief to Whidbey households.
+Many of our Whidbey neighbors and friends continue to struggle from the impacts of the ongoing pandemic.
+Goosefoot Community Fund and Whidbey Community Foundation partnered together and raised over $100,000 for the Whidbey Island Essential Needs Program to provide direct assistance to households in need not currently covered by government assistance programs.
+Examples include: child care, utilities, housing set-up expenses, aid to maintain employment and one-time extraordinary expenses.

-Thank you to everyone who has donated, rounded up at the Goose, and helped spread the word, we have surpassed our goal as of July 1!
-But that doesn’t mean we have to be done.
-Our fundraiser continues until July 15, and every dollar raised goes directly to Whidbey households.
-Help expand the program by donating below.
+Thanks to everyone who has donated, rounded up at the Goose, and helped spread the word, we have surpassed our goal and together we raised a total of $121,663!
+Every dollar raised goes to help Whidbey Island residents in need.

 Together we can make a difference!

-The Opportunity Council Island County Service Center will be working with us to administer funds.
+The Opportunity Council Island County Service Center will be working with us to administer funds direct to Whidbey households.

 “We’re grateful to live in a community where people not only recognize when people are in need, they step up to help!”– Lisa Clark, Island County Opportunity Council